Pierce57/Overview/README.md

     * Implemented a function inlining heuristic.
     * Designed my own heuristic and reported the results.
 ### Java / Python / HTML / CSS
-* ECE 484 - Senior Design I
+* ECE 484 - Senior Design
   * <b> [Lively Locking Solutions](https://sites.google.com/ncsu.edu/ece-sd-project-pages-fall-23/project-53-lively-locking-solutions?authuser=0) </b>
     * My team of four engineers and I aim to create a system that controls and monitors storage units remotely at an affordable price.
     * Currently, we have divided this effort into six subsystems: